4teamwork/ftw.contentpage/README.rst

 **Special views:**

-There's a two-column and two-level overview named ``authorities_view``, which displays a list of ContentPages with with the ``IListingMarker`` interface.
+There's a two-column and two-level overview named ``authorities_view``, which displays a list of ContentPages with with the ``IAuthority`` interface.
-The ``IListingMarker`` interface ist added and removed by ticking a checkbox called "Mark content for listings" on the ContentPage.
+The ``IAuthority`` interface ist added and removed by ticking a checkbox called "Mark content for listings" on the ContentPage.
 This allows to decide if a ContentPage is displayed on the
 ``authorities_view`` manually.
 The checkbox is implemented with archetypes.schemaextender, which allows to extend other content types: